olumide-AI/olumide-AI/README.md

    - I used tinkercard, C++ and arduino
    - The project goal was to enhance my hardware programming skills and user centric design thinking.
+3. Class directory project
+   - Contributed to building a [class directory](https://dm-fall-2024-cohort27.glitch.me)
+   - I used HTML, CSS, JavaScript, Airtable, Bootstrap and Figma
+   - The project goal was to provide a platform to share our story effectively, and for people to connect with us.

 ## &#x1F4A1; Ongoing learning